Headlabs/product-ideas/README.md

 - [ ] Write blog posts about design and development, turn the top 25 into a ebook that we can sell
 - [ ] Inventory software for MJ dispensaries
 - [ ] Inventory software for MJ growers
+- [ ] A QA reporting tool we can use in VR when testing VR applications.